eCubed/DevNotes/01-setup-knowhows.md

 our business's domain name instead of the host's domain.

 (But a DNS question arises.
 If a name server's job is supposed to be to return an IP address for the request's domain, then what external entity
-(there's got to be) resolves the nameserver's "url" to an IP address back to the registrar?
-Let's take for a moment as if we've chosen a shared hosting account.
-We would need to report back to the registrar our host's public name servers, not those name servers' IP addresses.
-How would the registrar find that public name server given only the name of the name server?
-When the DNS server is on the same VPS/IP address as our websites, how would the registrar find our VPS if there wasn't the public name server that would have told the registrar the IP address of our website?
+(there's got to be) resolves the name server's "url" to an IP address back to the registrar?
+How would registrar find our VPS if there wasn't the public name server that would have told the registrar the IP address of our name server?

 We have a theory that once our VPS is active, and its DNS server running, our VPS will ultimately be queried for its own IP address, even if the request comes from the registrar.
 It is said that DNS servers "know about each other", and would forward to another DNS server if it didn't have
 IP information of the request, and so on until a DNS server down the line has the IP of the domain requested.
-But if we set up our DNS server ourselves, we figure that no other DNS server out there knows that our VPS exists, let alone have forwarding info to our DNS server!
+But if we set up our DNS server ourselves, we figure that no other DNS server out there knows that our VPS even exists, let alone have forwarding info to our DNS server!
 If ever some other DNS server somehow knows the whereabouts of our DNS server, then we, too, can have forwarding info to other DNS servers.
 This way, we participate in the universal network for search of IP addresses.
 But for now, let's assume that the moment we commit those DNS settings and our VPS is up and running, our DNS information will be found.)